 The second edition of the game helped to flesh out the potential worlds a bit and provided information for those who wanted to play in different historical periods.

-More Horror Role Playing?
+More Horror Tabletop RPG?

 There are horror games out there for anyone who really wants to experience a bit of terror at the tabletop.
 Whether you are looking to take out the legions of undead or to put your wits to the test against cosmic horrors, these games will provide you with what you need.